JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

   }
 }
 ```

 Note that in this example attributes are produced from `html/props` symbols.
-In Vue set of named values, which can be provided
+For Vue component, set of named values,
-to the component are called `props`.
+which can be provided to the component instance are called `props`.
 Now, our Vue component definition can have a more domain specific look:

 ```json
 {
   "contributions": {